sirselim/methylation_EWAS_workshop/README.md

       - `source("https://bioconductor.org/biocLite.R")`
       - `biocLite("minfi")`

-*NOTE: this workshop should work across all OS (Windows, Linux, Mac).*
+*NOTE: this workshop should work across all OS (Windows, Linux, Mac) as long as the above are correctly installed.*

 ## Set up